Some of my precious students have wondered about the 4 Cards in 30 Minutes I have been promoting.

 Linda says, “I so agree with you Celia!
 It is so easy to just punch in the words on a cell phone and hit send; but so much nicer to actually get a hand made card with personal writing in the mail.
 Even I will admit every time you post (like above) the first thing I do is see if my zip code is there!
 I have kept every card you have sent for inspiration and pure enjoyment.
 It is nice to look back and just know that someone was thinking of you!
 How often do we go back and look at our messages on our phone, IPad, or PC?
 Nothing to hold and touch and admire!
 Let’s bring snail mail back!”

-My 4 Cards in 30 Minutes card class is always full because there are a lot of us that want handfuls of cards made ahead and, because these cards all mailed for one ounce of postage.
+My 4 Cards in 30 Minutes card classes were always full because there are a lot of us that want handfuls of cards made ahead and, because these cards all mailed for one ounce of postage.
 With everything already cut out in kit form, any paper crafter can make these cards.
 Good for beginners, and good for those who are short on time and long on love!